-A Tech Review of Their Affordable Stepping Stone
+A Tech Review of their Affordable Stepping Stone

-Here’s a short guide for growers, students, or anyone curious about why Merit-IoT uses STM boards in our field tests.
+Here’s a short guide for growers, students, or anyone curious about why Merit-IoT uses STM boards in our field

 STM32-NUCLEO F446RE Development Board.
-It was cheaper to buy it from Amazon with free Prime shipping than from Digikey and pay for shipping and currency exchange.
-Image courtesy of STMicroelectronics.
+Cheaper to buy it from Amazon with free Prime shipping

 Unboxing the F446RE